diogovalentte/mantium/README.md

 pip install -r requirements.txt
 ```

+8. Currently, there is an issue with one of the dashboard dependencies, refer to [this markdown file](https://github.com/diogovalentte/mantium/blob/main/defaults/streamlit_fix/help.md) explaining more about it.

-8. Start the dashboard:
+9. Start the dashboard:

 ```bash
 streamlit run 01_📖_Dashboard.py
 ```

-9. Access the dashboard on `http://localhost:8501`
+10. Access the dashboard on `http://localhost:8501`